M4K4TT4CK/Holibuddy_Android_App/README.md

 Remember to regularly update the application and check for new features or enhancements.
 The app is compatible with Android 8.0 and higher, ensuring a wide range of device compatibility.
+Additionally, the application runs in both portrait and landscape mode for scalability.

 ## Setup for Maintenance Instructions (TASK C)